smallcloudai/refact/README.md

 </table>

-## Prerequisities
+## Prerequisites
 We recommend using this server with **Nvidia GPU**.
-Another option is to use ıt wıth CPU, but it'll be slower.
+Another option is to use it with CPU, but it'll be slower.
-Check system requrements below before you [choose](https://refact.smallcloud.ai) the model:
+Check system requirements below before you [choose](https://refact.smallcloud.ai) the model:

 | Model                     | GPU (VRAM) | CPU (RAM) |                  |
 | ------------------------- | ---------- | --------- | ---------------- |